MIchaelMainer/woodinville-docs/REQUIRED_EQUIPMENT.md

 # Required Equipment

-Helmet:  White is preferred by the club, a green "W" will be provided.
-If you are going to buy a helmet for your youth player, please try your hardest for white.
-GELL, the league the youth players participate in is cracking down on helmets.
-Grey, black, or team colors are acceptable.
-Please contact the club if you have any questions.
+Helmet:  White is required by the club, a green "W" will be provided.
+GELL, has specified rules for helmets [1].
+Please contact a Board Member if you have any questions.
 With different models, they typically come in an adjustable youth size and adjustable adult size.
 A proper fit is most important.
 For a new player who has never worn a helmet before it might be uncomfortable.
 We suggest having them wear it around the house before attending an event or practice where they have to wear it.
 The chin strap can also take some getting used to.

 Mouthpiece:  Personal preference.
 Available in all sizes and shapes.
 A tethered one allows it to be secured to the face mask (we see lots of left mouth pieces on the turf) but tend to be wider and cumbersome when trying to drink.
 A slimmer non tethered one may allow for easier communication and hydration.
 Almost all of them are moldable to your child's mouth.